 Today, there are over 100 languages spoken in homes throughout the province, though 70% of the population speaks English.

-Over 50% of the population follow a Protestant or Catholic faith, with close to 23% declaring no religious affiliation at all.
+Over 50% of Ontario's population follow a Protestant or Catholic faith, with close to 23% declaring no religious affiliation at all.
 As a diverse province, there are many places of worship for all faiths.

 Ontario offers quality, government-funded education to its residents from Kindergarten until the end of their secondary school career.

 The province has top-rated universities including the University of Toronto which is ranked 18th in the world.
-Other Notable universities are the University of Ontario, University of Ottawa, and Queen’s University.
+Other Notable universities are the University of Ontario, the University of Ottawa, and Queen’s University.

 The most popular attraction in Ontario is the well-known Niagara Falls, the Lakeside Park Carousel in Catharine’s, the Canadian War Museum in Ottawa, and Parliament Hill and Buildings in Ottawa.
 The province offers outstanding outdoor recreational opportunities such as fishing, hiking, hunting, skiing, and more.

-The Opportunities Ontario Provincial Nominee Program accepts applications under a number of immigration categories:
+The Opportunities Ontario Provincial Nominee Program (OOPNP) accepts applications under a number of immigration categories:

 |Human Capital Priorities Stream (aligned with Express Entry)|